 Six of these roads were initially considered for rustic or exceptional rustic classification but were removed from consideration early in the planning process.
 Three of the six roads were not considered further because they are private roads, and only public roads can be classified as rustic.
-Another road, made up of two short stretches of Georgia Avenue between the new Brookeville Bypass and the Brookeville town limits, was nominated, but the bypass will need to be completed before traffic counts and crash histories can be studied.
+Another road, made up of two short stretches of Georgia Avenue between the new Brookeville Bypass and the Brookeville town limits, was nominated, but the bypass will need to be completed before traffic counts and crash histories can be studied and the northern stretch is planned to be removed as part of the bypass project.
 The segment of Georgia Avenue within the town limits of Brookeville is outside the jurisdiction of Montgomery Planning.

 Finally, two of these six roads were removed from further study for other reasons.
-Although Barnesville Road west of the nominated section is already a rustic road, the nominated eastern section carries a lot of non-local traffic and does not have a particularly rustic appearance.
-Awkard Lane was also determined to not have a sufficiently rustic appearance early in the process.
+Although Barnesville Road west of the nominated section is already a rustic road, the nominated eastern section carries a significant amount of non-local traffic and does not have a particularly rustic appearance.
+Awkard Lane received additional consideration by the Planning Board during the formulation of this plan, but it was determined to not have a sufficiently rustic appearance for a rustic designation.